 The last time we see or hear from Christopher Sly, our attention is drawn away from the action on the main platform stage to focus on Sly.
 Sly's boredom and rude behavior seems to be a parody of bad behavior at the theater and a friendly warning for audience members who can't seem to pay attention.

-jerkin, a pair of old breeches thrice turned,
+an old jerkin, a pair of old breeches thrice turned,

-of boots that have been candle-cases, one buckled,
+a pair of boots that have been candle-cases, one

-another laced, an old rusty sword ta'en out of the
+buckled, another laced; an old rusty sword ta'en

 The play is full of narrations of off-stage events.
 What interests us here is Biondello's description of Petruchio's crazy get-up.
 Before Petruchio arrives for his wedding, we know that he's coming in costume and we're prepared for some kind of dramatic performance.

-Tell thou the tale: but hadst thou not crossed me,
+Tell thou the tale!
+But hadst thou not crossed

-thou shouldst have heard how her horse fell and she
+me thou shouldst have heard how her horse fell,

-under her horse; thou shouldst have heard in how
+and she under her horse; thou shouldst have heard

-miry a place, how she was bemoiled, how he left her
+in how miry a place, how she was bemoiled, how he

-with the horse upon her, how he beat me because
+left her with the horse upon her, how he beat me

-to pluck him off me, how he swore,
+through the dirt to pluck him off me, how he swore,

 how she prayed, that never prayed before, how I

 cried, how the horses ran away, how her bridle was

-burst, how I lost my crupper, with many things of worthy memory,
+burst, how I lost my crupper, with many things of

-which now shall die in oblivion and thou return
+worthy memory, which now shall die in oblivion,